daxferab/42_miniRT_wip/README.md

 ### Sphere equation

-Every point on the surface of the sphere are at a fixed distance from the center.
+Every point on the surface of the sphere are at a constant distance from the center.

 $|x - c| = r$